Prototype pattern

 The prototype pattern is a creational design pattern in software development.
-It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.
-This pattern is used to avoid subclasses of an object creator in the client application, like the factory method pattern does and to avoid the inherent cost of creating a new object in the standard way (e.g., using the 'new' keyword) when it is prohibitively expensive for a given application.
+It is used when the types of objects to create is determined by a prototypical instance, which is cloned to produce new objects.
+This pattern is used to avoid subclasses of an object creator in the client application, like the factory method pattern does, and to avoid the inherent cost of creating a new object in the standard way (e.g., using the 'new' keyword) when it is prohibitively expensive for a given application.